xapi-project/xen-api/designs/interprocesscomms.md

 protocol shall be based on top of HTTP using the "cohttp" library.

 The message switch needs the following datastructures:
-  1. a mapping of raw protocol connections to "session option".
-When a fresh connection is created it is mapped by default to "None".
-After a "Login x" message is received, the protocol connection is mapped to "Some x".
+  1. a bidirectional mapping of raw protocol connections to session_ids.
+Sometimes we need to know the session_id associated with a raw connection.
+Sometimes we need to know how many raw protocol connections still exist, to determine whether a session should be deleted.
   2. a mapping of sessions to "transient" queues, to allow these queues to be removed when the sessions are destroyed.
   3. a mapping of sessions to "subscribed" queues
   3. a mapping of message queue name to queue structure, for fast enqueue.
   4. a mapping of unique message id to queue structure, for fast dequeue.
+  5. a circular buffer of logged events for message tracing.

 A functional prototype of the message switch can be found [here](https://github.com/djs55/dbus-test/blob/master/broker/switch/switch.ml)